Loft conversion FAQ

 How do I know if my loft can be converted?

-Do I need planning permission for my loft or attic conversion?
+Do I need planning permission?

 - A maximum volume allowance of 40 cubic metres of additional roof space if you’re converting a loft or attic in a terraced house